mortonjt/jekyll-now/_posts/2019-8-22-ordinal-variables.md

 supports this sort of analysis - see [here](https://www.statsmodels.org/dev/contrasts.html#backward-difference-coding).

 Since [Songbird](https://github.com/biocore/songbird) relies on patsy for formulas, it too can do ordinal differential abundance analysis.
-Here is an example command that you can run.
+Here is an example command that you can run in songbird using a biom table of microbe abundances `microbes.biom` with covariates saved under `sample-metadata.txt`

-Ordinal variables

 ```bash
 songbird multinomial \